Wondering how to teach your kids to drive in the UK? If you’re looking to teach driving to your kid or someone else, read on…

 9) Waiting times

-Waiting times for theory test and practical tests can be long so book the tests up well in advance, they will need to have passed the theory test before they will be allowed to book a practical driving test.
+Waiting times for theory test and practical tests can be long so book the tests up well in advance, they will need to have passed the theory test before they will be allowed to book a driving test.
+Make sure you have an eye on when the person you’re teaching wants to take their test so you can book well in advance.

 10) Test day